blynkkk/blueprints/Particle Quickstart/README.md

 One channel will be integer values, and the other will be a floating point value.
 The data sent will be visualized on the Blynk web dashboard and mobile app in both a chart and a value display.
 Additionally, a switch widget on the web dashboard and mobile app will send data to the hardware to control it.
 The switch data is simply an On/Off (1/0) state that will be sent back to Blynk by the firmware to control a Blynk LED widget, and it will toggle the state of the built-in LED on the Particle device if it exists.
 A UTC-based timestamp will also be displayed on the web dashboard and mobile app so the last time data was published from the Particle device will be known.

 **Functional Requirements**
-- The firmware on the Particle hardware will push data that includes an integer value and a floating point number (simulated sensor value or other source) at a regular interval of every 5 minutes (adjustable in the firmware)
+- The firmware on the Particle hardware will push data that includes an integer value and a floating point number (simulated sensor value or another source) at a regular interval of every 5 minutes (adjustable in the firmware)
 - The last integer value, floating point value, and UTC date-time stamp must be displayed on the web dashboard and mobile app
 - The historical values for the integer and floating point value must be displayed in a line chart
-- A button widget on the Blynk web dashboard and mobile app will be configured to send a state change command (1/0 value) back to the Particle hardware that will turn On/Off the built-in LED (if no LED on GPIO D7 then the user must configure custom GPIO and connect LED)
+- A switch widget on the Blynk web dashboard and mobile app will be configured to send a state change command (1/0 value) back to the Particle hardware that will turn On/Off the built-in LED (if no LED on GPIO D7 then the user must configure custom GPIO and connect LED)
 - Communication frequency must be configured to minimize data usage by default for the case when a cellular device is used

 ## Components Used in This Project